rawerner/hacknashville/README.md

 - [Heroku](https://www.heroku.com/)

-Installing postgreSQL locally for testing
+Installing Ruby & postgreSQL locally (Assumes you are using RVM & Homebrew)
 ---------------------
 - run `rvm list` to make sure ruby 2.1.1 is installed and in use.
 - run `brew update` then `brew doctor`